 Our touring bikes remain nestled inside the shipping boxes in the garage.
 We’ve swapped out our merino wool wardrobes; Kristin for an assortment of business attire, me for denim and fleece.
 We no longer stream pixelated movies on a thirteen-inch laptop, but now chomp our popcorn in front of 65-inches of magic that we first saw at the Sony showroom in Tokyo.
 I’m sitting at a table that we actually own.
 Things have indeed changed.
+But we still have our bucket list.

 We’ve only been home for three weeks—days spent on what has felt, at times, to be one endless shopping trip—but the calendar once again hangs thick from the hook and begs the question: Where are you going to travel this year?